 Turkeys often bring to mind festive gatherings and holiday feasts, but there’s much more to these fascinating creatures than just their role on the dinner table.
 Native to North America, turkeys are a unique species with intriguing behaviors and characteristics that captivate wildlife enthusiasts and casual observers alike.
-A deep dive into their distinctive gobble to their impressive plumage, turkeys are a remarkable example of nature’s diversity.
+A deep dive into their distinctive gobble to their impressive plumage, turkeys are a remarkable game example of nature’s diversity.

 Animated:Ztvrlsh4ofy= Turkey